-Brent Local Authority fully supports the use of Family Network Meetings to ensure that family and friends are explored and involved in the care plans for children.
+Brent fully supports the use of Family Network Meetings to ensure that family and friends are explored and involved in the care plans for children.

-Within Brent, the allocated child social worker will arrange and co-ordinate Family Network Meetings where there is a clear risk of family breakdown and/or children may already be in care.
+Within Brent, the allocated child's Social Worker will arrange and co-ordinate Family Network Meetings where there is a clear risk of family breakdown and/or children may already be in care.

-Social workers from the Kinship Care Team are able to attend Family Network Meetings when requested in order to assist in explaining assessment processes, permanence options, and support available to the child's friend and family network.
+Social Workers from the Kinship Care Team are able to attend Family Network Meetings when requested to assist in explaining permanence options, assessment processes, and support available to the child's friend and family network.

-There may be occasions when a Family Network Meeting is not appropriate, in these circumstances Brent will work with the family to establish a way in which they are able to contribute to the local authority's decision making.
+There may be occasions when a Family Network Meeting is not appropriate.
+In these circumstances, Brent will work with the family to establish an alternative way in which they are able to contribute to the local authority's decision making.